macwilly/Master_Laravel_10/l10-task-list/README.md

-The sections was more about using Laravel to create a new Database from the .env To do this we stopped the server that was running then ran the `php artisan migrate` command
+The sections was more about using Laravel to create a new Database from the .env To do this we stopped the server that was running then ran the `php artisan migrate` command Upon running the command in the Docker instance of MySQL the new database was created with with the name from .env Also some default Laravel tables were created.